 Our journey from a niche to more of a mainstream manufacturer means some customers have been with us right from the top of the mountain, while others are discovering us now for the first time.

-As a company, we're young (it'll be several more years before I'm no longer a teenager), we’re working hard to be heard in a crowded, noisy market.
-We get our buzz from seeing the growing community who like what we do enough to join in, to spread the word on social media, to support our focus on ethics, to wear our name.
+We work hard to be heard in a crowded market against competitors who typically don't share our values and have far more resources and marketing cloud than us.
+We get our buzz, though, from seeing the growing community who like what we do enough to join in, to spread the word on social media, to support our ethical approach and, above all, to wear our name.